Wok & Skillet

 Basic Chinese Chicken Stock in jars

-Chicken stock is a common ingredient in most types of cuisines all around the world.
-For Chinese cooking, it is best to use a good Chinese Chicken Stock as it provides the authentic Chinese flavors.
+Chicken stock is a common ingredient in most cuisines around the world.
+For Chinese cooking, however, it is best to use a good homemade Chinese-style chicken stock.

-This Basic Chinese Chicken Stock contains only 6 ingredients (including the chicken and the water!), but the combination of these ingredients is what sets it apart from other types of chicken stock recipes, and makes it suitable for Chinese cooking.
-It is intentionally light and mild to complement rather than overpower the rest of the flavors in the dish.
+This recipe uses just 6 simple ingredients, but their combination is what sets it apart from other chicken stock recipes and makes it suitable for Chinese home cooking.
+It is intentionally light and mild to complement rather than overpower the rest of the flavors in your dish

 How to Make Chinese Chicken Stock